Prag8855/aab/content/tools/tax-calculator.md

 Your tax class affects how your [salary tax](/glossary/Lohnsteuer) is calculated.
 It does not affect how much [income tax](/glossary/Einkommensteuer) you pay.
 It only changes how much income tax you pay *in advance*, as salary tax.

-You can change your tax class online with [[Elster]].
+You can change your tax class online with [[ELSTER]].
 If you are self-employed, you might not have a tax class, because you don't need to calculate your salary tax.[^1]

 There are 6 tax classes: